AdobeDocs/experience-manager-cloud-manager.en/help/using/deploying-code.md

    >[!NOTE]
    >
-   >You can skip load lalancer changes in development and stage deployments, that is, detach and attach steps in both non-production pipelines, for developer environments, and the production pipeline, for stage environments.
+   >You can skip load balancer changes in development and stage deployments, that is, detach and attach steps in both non-production pipelines, for developer environments, and the production pipeline, for stage environments.

 ### Deployment to Production Phase {#deployment-production-phase}